-- During recent ICANN meetings, leaders of the GAC Public Safety Working Group have briefed the GAC on the issue of DNS Abuse consistent with the PSWG Work Plan 2020-2021 and its Strategic Goal #1 to Develop DNS Abuse and Cybercrime Mitigation Capabilities. - The GAC reviewed measures available to registries and registrars to prevent DNS Abuse, in particular the role of registration policies (including identity verification) and pricing strategies as key determinants of levels of abuse in any given TLD. - The GAC also examined ongoing or possible initiatives to address DNS Abuse more effectively at the ICANN Board and ICANN org level, including: revisions of ICANN Contracts with registries and registrars, enforcement of existing requirements, implementation of relevant CCT and SSR2 Review recommendations, Privacy/Proxy Service Provider policy recommendations, improvement of accuracy of registration data, and publication of more detailed domain abuse activity data. - In the ICANN72 Communiqué (1 Nov.
+- During recent ICANN meetings, leaders of the GAC Public Safety Working Group have briefed the GAC on the issue of DNS Abuse4 consistent with the PSWG Work Plan 2020-2021 and its Strategic Goal #1 to Develop DNS Abuse and Cybercrime Mitigation Capabilities. - The GAC reviewed measures available to registries and registrars to prevent DNS Abuse, in particular the role of registration policies (including identity verification) and pricing strategies as key determinants of levels of abuse in any given TLD. - The GAC also examined ongoing or possible initiatives to address DNS Abuse more effectively at the ICANN Board and ICANN org level5, including: revisions of ICANN Contracts with registries and registrars, enforcement of existing requirements, implementation of relevant CCT and SSR2 Review recommendations, Privacy/Proxy Service Provider policy recommendations, improvement of accuracy of registration data, and publication of more detailed domain abuse activity data. - In the ICANN72 Communiqué (1 Nov.
 2021), the GAC highlighted "the need for improved contract requirements to address the issue of DNS Abuse more effectively.
 In this regard, ICANN's role under the Bylaws includes duly taking into account the public policy concerns of governments and public authorities and acting for the benefit of the public.
 The Bylaws also authorize ICANN to negotiate agreements, including Public Interest Commitments, in service of its Mission.
-Hence, ICANN is particularly well placed to negotiate improvements to existing contracts to more effectively curb DNS Abuse, as informed by the GAC and other stakeholders advocating in the public interest." - Leaders of the GAC and GNSO Council have discussed specific GAC questions provided to the GNSO in advance of each ICANN meeting since ICANN70 - The GAC has sought updates from the GNSO about Community work it envisions to conduct, in light of the conclusions of the New gTLD Subsequent Rounds PDP (which refrained from making recommendations on DNS Abuse Mitigation for future New gTLDs only), the SSR2 Review recommendations and SSAC recommendations in SAC115. - GNSO Council leaders recognized the importance of the subject for the ICANN Community and the long running discussion of this matter, but noted that further work requires appropriate scoping as well as developing a common understanding, in particular as it relates to the definition of DNS Abuse, its compatibility with ICANN's mission, with no indication of timeline. - On 31 January 2022 the GNSO Council announced the formation of a GNSO Small Team to consider "what policy efforts, if any, the GNSO Council should consider undertaking to support the efforts already underway in the different parts of the community to tackle
+Hence, ICANN is particularly well placed to negotiate improvements to existing contracts to more effectively curb DNS Abuse, as informed by the GAC and other stakeholders advocating in the public interest." - During ICANN73, the GAC considered a DNS Abuse Study published by the European Commission (see the Report and its Technical Appendix, 31 January 2022) and noted in the ICANN73 GAC Communiqué that this study: "provides many valuable case studies, clarifies the different actors in the Internet ecosystem, and provides recommendations on how the different actors (e.g., registries, registrars, resellers, hosting providers, registrants, etc.) can respond to DNS abuse that takes place within the different layers of the DNS system" - The GNSO Council Small Team on DNS Abuse is expected to report on its findings after ICANN74 regarding "what policy efforts, if any, the GNSO Council should consider undertaking to support the efforts already underway in the different parts of the community to tackle DNS abuse" - On 31 January 2022 the GNSO Council announced the formation of this GNSO Small which was expected to "Reach out to others in the community that have been vocal on the topic (such as the Governmental Advisory Committee [...]) to better understand what its expectations are of the GNSO and if/how it expects further policy work to contribute (or not) to the already ongoing initiatives."

-&lt;sup>4 See material of the related GAC plenary session during ICANN66, ICANN68, ICANN69, ICANN70, ICANN71 and ICANN72
+4 See material of the related GAC plenary session during ICANN66, ICANN68, ICANN69, ICANN70, ICANN71 and ICANN72

-&lt;sup>5 See ICANN66 Minutes, ICANN68 GAC Communiqué and Minutes, ICANN69 Communiqué and Minutes, and ICANN70 Communiqué and Minutes, ICANN71 Communiqué and Minutes.
+5 See ICANN66 Minutes, ICANN68 GAC Communiqué and Minutes, ICANN69 Communiqué and Minutes, and ICANN70 Communiqué and Minutes, ICANN71 Communiqué and Minutes.